 Dunne's Blair Atholl Aeroplane Syndicate rebuilt Capper's D.6 as the D.7, and it was exhibited in a partly rebuilt state with a more conventional frame and bracing at Olympia.
 When finished it flew successfully but, in an extensive period of test flying, several examples were written off and new ones built, progressing from the original Green engine to a much more powerful Gnome.

 From the outset a two-seater machine with a more powerful engine, the D.7bis was built in France by a partnership between the Syndicate and the Astra company.
 Once its original Renault engine had been replaced by a Gnome, it flew well.
 But Dunne was unhappy about the weakness of its construction and had it broken up.

 When G T R Hill contacted Dunne about reviving and updating his unstallable safety aeroplane, he drew up a new monoplane and sent it, with a model, to Hill.
-Those items are not known to have survived, but Dunne kept a drawing dated 1923.
-It shows his old monoplane with downturned and washed-out wing tips but with a very modern-looking tapered main plane of moderate aspect ratio.
+Those items are not known to have survived, but Dunne kept a drawing dated to that year of 1923.
+It shows his old monoplane concept with downturned and washed-out wing tips but with a very modern-looking tapered main plane of moderate aspect ratio.
 Hill went on to develop the Pterodactyl series of successful tailless prototypes, the first of which bore a strong resemblance to some aspects of the drawing.